The signs of emotional abuse in a toxic relationship

 B. Setting boundaries in relationships

-Establishing and maintaining healthy boundaries is an essential part of healing from emotional abuse.
+Establishing and maintaining healthy boundaries is also an essential part of healing.
 You must learn to assert your needs, communicate your limits, and protect your emotional well-being.

-In the beginning, you may not even be clear on what those needs and limits are and that’s ok.
+At the beginning of your healing process, you may not even be clear on what those needs and limits are, and that’s okay.
 Take your time.

-By setting boundaries, you can regain a sense of autonomy and control over your life, and this will help to prevent future abusive relationships.
+By setting boundaries, you can regain a sense of autonomy and control over your life, which will help prevent future abusive relationships.

 C. Support resources for victims of emotional abuse